Healthy Dogs

 Caring for a Dog with Food Allergies

-Your dog is itching like crazy and shaking his head constantly.
+Your dog is itching like crazy and shaking their head constantly.
 Your vet just told you it could be a food allergy.
 What does that mean?
 To find out, we talked to Susan Wynn, an internationally known expert on holistic pet care.
 Wynn is former president of the American Holistic Veterinary Medical Association, a clinical resident in nutrition at the University of Tennessee College of Veterinary Medicine and author of four textbooks on integrative practice, focusing on dietary supplements such as nutraceuticals and herbs.

 Q: How common are food allergies in dogs?